• Products

 • 4 min read

-Other than a bank account, you will need to get trading and demat accounts opened with a broker.
+To start trading, you need a trading account and a demat account with a registered broker.
 A trading account is like a bank account meant only to pay for, and receive payments from, trades executed on the stock market.
 This acts as a gateway between the trading platform or terminal and your bank account.
-A demat account is a digital locker where all the shares you own are stored in a dematerialized format.
+A demat account is a digital locker where all the shares you own are stored in a dematerialised format.

 When a trader places an order to buy a stock, the money from the trading account is used to pay for the purchase.
 After the trade is executed, the digital share is stored in the connected demat account.